 Low Sodium & Potassium Can Cause Headaches

-Lindora Clinic patients often take a potassium gluconate supplement during Phase 1: Rapid Weight Loss, to maintain normal potassium levels and fight off symptoms, like headaches.
+Lindora Clinic patients often take a potassium supplements during the weight loss phase to maintain normal potassium levels and fight off symptoms, like headaches.

 If you are being treated for chronic disease, high blood pressure, or taking potassium-sparing diuretics, you should not take extra potassium supplements without first consulting your physician.